 Three Yukon sourdoughs are generally credited with “The Discovery” in 1896 that launched the great Klondike Gold Rush!
 It all happened one sunny afternoon in August while George Carmack, Dawson Charlie and Skookum Jim were walking along Rabbit Creek, later renamed Bonanza Creek.
-Another version of the discovery has Mrs. Carmack making the find while doing George’s washing.tramadol online no prescription
+Another version of the discovery has Mrs. Carmack making the find while doing George’s washing.tramadol for sale

 Miners of those days endured much to “moile under the midnight sun”.
 Tools and equipment were rudimentary, much of it fashioned from local timber.
 There were no goods from “the outside” so miners packed their own.ambien for sale

 Once out in the goldfields, the choice was to work on open cut or the more popular method – go underground… in the winter!

 Sinking a shaft through the overburden to the pay gravels, the miners would dig, or drift, along the paystreaks, but first they had to thaw the permafrost, a laborious task accomplished with wood fires.

 Once the pay gravels were lifted out of the shafts with hand operated hoists, they would be stockpiled until spring when melting snows would provide water for